krmax44/davinci-lineage-microg/README.md

 ## Installation

+⚠️ Proceed at your own risk.
+All files and instructions are provided as-is without any warranty.

 Once you unlocked the bootloader and installed the official [TWRP recovery](https://twrp.me/xiaomi/xiaomimi9t.html), you can boot to TWRP and flash the downloaded ZIP from the latest release.

 OTA updates are available.